It’s cranberry fool time, y’all! I’m going to show you all you ever wanted to know about this old-fashioned, super easy dessert and delicious dessert.

 It is entirely possible that thrifty British cooks extended the lifespan of dry cake by soaking it in booze and then layering in some fool (custard + cooked fruit, right?)

-That is a hard nope.
-If you can cook some fruit (or even use a lovely, high-quality jam, either homemade or store-bought, and know how to whip some cream, you are in business.
+If you can cook some fruit (or even use a lovely, high-quality jam, either homemade or store-bought), and know how to whip some cream, you are in business.
+I think my cran-raspberry jam would be perfect in this recipe.

-If you make your fool whipped cream based like my cranberry fool, it will be fine in the fridge for up to 4 days before serving.
+If you make your whipped cream-based fool like this one, it will be fine in the fridge for up to 4 days before serving.
 A nice make-ahead during the busy Christmas baking season.
 Nice to have a no-bake dessert option on hand, right?

 See how pretty this fool is?
 And you really can’t go wrong with the flavor.